figma · HeyBraza shows you

 - 5it's now a normal frame of layers you can edit freely - but it no longer updates with the main component.

-let braza do this with you
+let HeyBraza do this with you

 downloadcommon questions